port-zero/website/content/competences/development.md

 - Analytics: [Matomo](https://matomo.org/)
 - [Gatsby](https://www.gatsbyjs.org/) and [React](https://reactjs.org/)

-## Development with a Focus on Security & Integration
+## Services - Development with a Focus on Security & Integration

 Our work is interdisciplinary.
 We provide technical guidance _and_ execution, from requirements collection to implementation detail.